On a notion of "Galois closure" for extensions of rings: The monogenic case

 In the case that $A$ is monogenic over the base ring $B$, we may use Theorem~\ref{mon} to compute the discriminant $\Disc(G(A/B))$ of the $S_n$-closure of $A$ in terms of the discriminant $\Disc(A)$ of $A$.
-We find that, for $n\geq 2$, we have
+The definition of $\Disc(A)\in B$ as given in the introduction (prior to Theorem~\ref{etalecase}) is only well-defined up to factors in $B^{\times2}$.
+However, if $A$ is a {\it based ring} of rank $n$ over $B$---i.e., $A$ comes equipped with a basis of size $n$ over $B$---then $\Disc(A/B)$ is well-defined as an element of $B$, namely as the determinant of the trace form $\Tr(xy)$ on $A$ expressed as an $n\times n$ matrix over $B$ in terms of this chosen basis.
+We then find that, for $n\geq 2$, we have

+as discriminants of based rings over $B$; here $A$ is equipped with its power basis and $G(A/B)$ is given the basis as in Theorem~\ref{mon}.